 At the University of Delaware, scholarship and financial assistance programs focus on the student.
 Whenever possible, the University strives to remove financial barriers to higher education, and to attract students with exceptional academic promise.
-Since resources are limited, however, University financial aid should be viewed only as supplementary to the family's efforts.
+The University works in partnership with families to make a University of Delaware education possible.